-First, lets quickly discuss how to write right-to-left CSS.
-When you want to write CSS to target different text directions, you use the 'dir' attribute.
-The 'dir' attribute sets the base direction of how text is displayed.
-To enabled right-to-left staying on a page, within your pages mark-up you would set it like so:
+First, let us quickly discuss how to write right-to-left CSS.
+When you want to write CSS to target different text directions, you use the

-There are several approaches on how you would write you could write your CSS, some approaches may include:
+There are several approaches on how you would write the CSS, some approaches may include:

-After 'postcss-trl' runs, if you look the end CSS file you will find a new selector, including 'rtl' and 'ltr':
+postcss-rtl runs, if you look within the applications CSS file you will find a new selector that includes 'rtl' and 'ltr':